-I expect search engines to deliver a good range of links to relevant, timely news coverage either when a story is breaking or when I want to get a sense of what others beyond my staple news provider(s) are saying.
-They are also useful for conducting basic research into a company, industry or topic.
-Edelman’s data suggests this is also the case for many others.
+We expect search engines to deliver a good range of links to relevant, timely news coverage either when a story is breaking or when we want to get a sense of what others beyond my staple news provider(s) are saying.
+They are also useful for conducting research on a company, industry or topic.

 While we may trust Google to dredge up a decent sample of the latest news coverage research studies consistently show we continue to trust news and information from the mainstream media, companies and brands, and through friends sharing experiences and making recommendations above other sources.

 The fact that an article or video analysis is produced by a recognised journalist at the AP or BBC or by a blogger or colleague who we figure knows what he is talking about continues to determine whether we take it seriously, irrespective of whether the content is viewed on the publisher’s website, mobile app, Facebook or Google.